Glass Painting Techniques and Secrets from an English Stained Glass Studio

 And above all we aim to inspire you to paint glass beautifully.

-This is your opportunity to download a unique 6-part practical companion where you will find out about paint mixing, silhouetting, shading, tracing, highlighting and painting glass with oil – all in just one firing.
-That’s right:
+This is your opportunity to download a unique 3-part practical companion where you will find out about paint mixing, silhouetting, shading, tracing, highlighting, painting glass with oil, and silver staining.

-To be specific, here are the 17 strategies you will learn about in this 130-page downloadable guide to kiln-fired stained glass painting:
+To be specific, here are the 19 strategies you will learn about in these three guides to kiln-fired stained glass painting:

 All backed up with a 100% money-back guarantee.